The Church is suffering her worst crisis since the Protestant Reformation

 Over 400 letters and many photographs tell the story of Pope John Paul II’s close relationship with a married American woman that lasted more than 30 years.

 The friendship began in 1973 when Ms Tymieniecka contacted Cardinal Karol Wojtyla, then Archbishop of Krakow, about a book on philosophy that he had written.
-The then 50-year-old travelled from the US to Poland to discuss the work.
+The then 50-year-old traveled from the US to Poland to discuss the work.
 Shortly afterwards, the pair began to correspond.
 At first the cardinal’s letters were formal, but as their friendship grew, they become more intimate.

 They met many times – sometimes with his secretary present, sometimes alone – and corresponded frequently.
 In 1974, he wrote that he was re-reading four of Ms Tymieniecka’s letters written in one month because they were “so meaningful and deeply personal”.